mistakia/nano-community/docs/getting-started-devs/protocol-reference.md

 - requests are made inside the active election request loop that runs every 500ms, evaluating the oldest election first
 - vote requests are made if it has been either 10s (optimistic) or 5s (normal) since the last request
-- starting with the highest weight reps, requests are made to a maximum of 50 reps per loop, with a maximum of 14 hashes per rep (split up into two requests of 7)
+- starting with the highest weight reps, requests are made to a maximum of 50 reps per loop, with a maximum of 14 hashes per rep
+  - each `confirm_req` contains a maximum of 7 hashes

 #### Notable Functions